open-learning-exchange/open-learning-exchange.github.io/pages/faq-volunteers.md

 ### Q6: How do I get started?

 OLE also maintains a virtual internship program.
 We ask that all volunteer coders walk through [the internship on-boarding exercise](firststeps.md), as this provides a good introduction to our workflow and the tools that we use.
-Once completed, volunteer coders should post a message in our [Gitter channel](http://gitter.im/open-learning-exchange/chat)so that we can setup a time to speak directly.
+Once completed, volunteer coders should post a message in our [Gitter channel](http://gitter.im/open-learning-exchange/chat) so that we can setup a time to speak directly.

 #### Background on the on-boarding exercise